Commercial Property Insurance Overview

 Please note: "Change in Policy Terms" means the modification, addition, or deletion of any term, coverage, duty, or condition from the previous policy.
 The correction of typographical or scrivener's errors or the application of mandated legislative changes is not considered a change in policy terms.

-The intent of this law is to allow an insurer to make a change in policy terms without having to nonrenew the policies.
-In addition, it alleviates concern and confusion to the insureds caused by the required policy nonrenewal notices if the insurer intends to renew the insurance policy, but the new policy contains a change in policy terms.
+The intent of this law is to allow an Admitted insurer to make a change in policy terms without having to non-renew the policies.
+Additionally, it alleviates concern and confusion to the insureds caused by the required policy non-renewal notices if the Admitted insurer intends to renew the insurance policy, but the new policy contains a change in policy terms.
 This notice also intends to encourage the insureds to discuss their coverage with their insurance agents.

-Underwriting guidelines vary between insurers.
-However, below are a few of the most common things an insurer reviews when determining whether to insure a new property or how much to charge.
-They also use these same underwriting factors to determine whether or not to offer a renewal policy.
+Underwriting guidelines vary among insurers.
+However, below are a few of the most common factors an insurer considers when determining whether to insure a new property or how much to charge.
+They also use these same underwriting factors to determine whether to offer a renewal policy.

 The insurer may consider the age of the building, roof, plumbing, electrical wiring and the heating and air conditioning units.
 They consider the condition and location of the property and who occupies it.
 They may refuse to insure certain types of businesses.